joolstorrentecalo/gitlab-foss/doc/user/gitlab_duo/turn_on_off.md

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > General**.
-1. Expand **GitLab Duo features**.
-1. Under **GitLab Duo preview features**, select **Use experiment and beta GitLab Duo features**.
-1. Select **Save changes**.

-:::TabTitle In 17.3 and earlier

-In GitLab 17.3 and earlier, follow these instructions to turn on GitLab Duo experimental and beta features for your group on GitLab.com.

-1. On the left sidebar, select **Search or go to** and find your group.
-1. Select **Settings > General**.
 1. Expand **Permissions and group features**.
 1. Under **GitLab Duo experiment and beta features**, select the **Use experiment and beta GitLab Duo features** checkbox.
 1. Select **Save changes**.

-::EndTabs

 This setting [cascades to all projects](../../user/project/merge_requests/approvals/settings.md#cascade-settings-from-the-instance-or-top-level-group) that belong to the group.

 ### On self-managed

-::Tabs

-:::TabTitle In 17.4 and later

-In GitLab 17.4 and later, follow these instructions to turn on GitLab Duo experiment and beta features for your self-managed instance.

-Prerequisites:

-- You must be an administrator.

-To turn on GitLab Duo experiment and beta features for an instance:

-1. On the left sidebar, at the bottom, select **Admin area**.
-1. Select **Settings > General**.
-1. Expand **GitLab Duo features**.
-1. Under **GitLab Duo preview features**, select **Use experiment and beta GitLab Duo features**.
-1. Select **Save changes**.

-:::TabTitle In 17.3 and earlier

 To enable GitLab Duo beta and experimental features for GitLab versions where GitLab Duo Chat is not yet generally available, see the [GitLab Duo Chat documentation](../gitlab_duo_chat/turn_on_off.md#for-self-managed).

-::EndTabs

 ## Troubleshooting